Santia0098/Java-Persistence/README.md

 ## Getting Started

+### Run Project
+Is a local project, we ->
+	- Need to start our local database.
+	- Run the local project too.
+I am using Eclipse IDE to do this.
+	- The last step is check the connection and review all project options.
 ### Dependecies

 We use a Java Maven Project to do the projects and we use three Dependencies in each project.